Batmanian/KeithDunstan/src/posts/no-brains-at-all/8_correspondent.md

 Marie had to make sure she had sufficient evening dresses because passengers dressed for dinner every night, except Sunday.
 Fancy dress was on the third day out.
 It took our ship seven days to cross the Atlantic - a blissful experience - and with a young baby we were the centre of attention.

 London was a city that had not yet recovered from war.
 There was still food and petrol rationing, and accommodation of all kinds was desperately short.
 We went way out of the city to stay in a country inn at Ockley.
 On the first day I walked across the fields to the railway station to catch a train to London.
 I stepped into the train - and went off in the wrong direction.
 I was so used to the United States I expected the train to come up on the right-hand track.
-I did not get to London until noon and hence made a brilliant inipression on my new chief, Trevor Smith.
+I did not get to London until noon and hence made a brilliant impression on my new chief, Trevor Smith.

 After much difficulty we managed to rent a house in the depths of suburbia, at Wallington in Surrey.
 It was large, two storied and the coldest house we can ever remember.
 It had eleven different heating devices, ranging from coal and gas through to electric bar-heaters, none of which were effective.
 Mr Schmutzer, the owner, had filled his house with rare, ornate and quite hideous Austrian furniture.
 He was terrified it would come to harm in the hands of these strange Australians.